-Grade Level: 10-12

-Course #: 7123

-Length: 2 Semesters

-Credit(s): 1 credit per Semester;

-2 credits maximum

-Diploma: Counts as a Directed

-Elective or Elective for all

-Diplomas

-Construction Trades: General Carpentry builds upon the skills learned in the Principles of Construction Trades and examines the basics of framing.
+Grade Level: 10-12 Course #: 7123 Length: 2 Semesters Credit(s): 1 credit per Semester; 2 credits maximum Diploma: Counts as a Directed Elective or Elective for all Diplomas Construction Trades: General Carpentry builds upon the skills learned in the Principles of Construction Trades and examines the basics of framing.
 This includes studying the procedures for laying out and constructing floor systems, wall systems, ceiling joist and roof framing, and basic stair layout.
 Additionally, students will be introduced to building envelope systems.

-CTE Concentrator A - Construction Trades Pathway
+Required Prerequisite: Principles of Construction Trades, will be taken concurrently CTE Concentrator A - Construction Trades Pathway